 In a language that is easier to understand, crochet is a way of creating fabric by using a special hook to join a single strand of yarn into a textile.
 This is achieved by looping the yarn in different ways with the crochet hook.

 What Can You Crochet?

-You can crochet absolutely anything which can be made from fabric.
-You can create garments of any type, for any age or size, accessories, stuffed toys, home décor, applique decorations such as flowers, washcloths, baby blankets, tote bags, a crochet top and so on.
+You can crochet absolutely anything that can be made from fabric.
+You can create garments of any type, for any age or size, accessories, stuffed toys, home décor, applique decorations such as flowers, washcloths, baby blankets, tote bags, a crochet top, and so on.
 It is a limitless skill!

 What is Crochet's History

-The basics of crochet go back as far as 6500 BC, when the crochet was nothing like today's crochet but more like simply slip stitching.
-The evidence of actual pieces of fabric which look like crochet that has survived is found from around 900 – 1100 AD.
+The basics of crochet go back as far as 6500 BC when the crochet was nothing like today's crochet but more like simply slip stitching.
+The evidence of actual pieces of fabric that look like crochet that have survived is found from around 900 – 1100 AD.